momugzz/momug-HPM/README.txt

 https://discord.gg/6pTANsqN3v vic2 games every Saturday 6PM CET
+CORRECT CHECKSUM IS NGZN AS OF 0.3

 0.3 changes:
 -Gave russia freedom of trade and railroads
 -Russia directly owns all the baltics
--removed initial russian baby boom
+-Removed initial russian baby boom
--fixed AI spamming culture accepting decisions
+-Fixed AI spamming culture accepting decisions
--Made sure Netherlands can get Walloons accepted -removed options for UK and USA to become Natalia or Liberia -nerfed Prussian industry a bit
+-Made sure Netherlands can get Walloons accepted -Removed options for UK and USA to become Natalia or Liberia -Nerfed Prussian industry a bit
--made it so Iberia gets more former spanish/portuguese decisions -Spain doesnt lose accepted cultures now
+-Made it so Iberia gets more former spanish/portuguese decisions -Spain doesnt lose accepted cultures now
 -Relasing vassals doesn't cost prestige
--Germany renaming Alsace-Lorraine doesn't fuck localisation up anymore -Australia and Canada now start allied and sphered to the UK -Doctrine of lapse event happens 10 times more frequently -radical reconstruction lasts 1 year instead of 10
+-Germany renaming Alsace-Lorraine doesn't fuck localisation up anymore -Australia and Canada now start allied and sphered to the UK -Doctrine of lapse event happens 10 times more frequently -Radical reconstruction lasts 1 year instead of 10 -Every nation has max level ports (for their tech) in every state

 0.2 changes:
 -Every country starts with proper stacks and transport ships